Have questions? Here are some answers

-It isn't common, but some people experience a vision problem called macular edema.
-This can cause some of the same vision symptoms as an MS attack (optic neuritis).
-You may not notice any symptoms, but if macular edema occurs, it usually begins in the first 3 to 4 months after starting GILENYA.
+Some people may experience a vision problem called macular edema.
+Macular edema can cause some of the same vision symptoms as an MS attack (optic neuritis).
+You may not notice any symptoms with macular edema.
+Macular edema usually starts in the first 3 to 4 months after you start taking GILENYA.

 Your doctor should test your vision before you start on GILENYA, and 3 to 4 months into treatment, or any time you notice vision changes while taking GILENYA.
 Your risk of macular edema may be higher if you have diabetes or have had an inflammation of your eye called uveitis.

 Call your doctor right away if you have any of the following:

 - Blurriness or shadows in the center of your vision

 - A blind spot in the center of your vision

 - Sensitivity to light